 We prepare this delectable flavorful sambar on the day of Pongal, a harvest festival celebrated in Tamilnadu in the mid January.
 Next day the left-over kadamba sambar is made into pazhang-curry (or sunda curry) and served with spongy dosa for breakfast and also with hot rice (drizzled with sesame oil/ virgin coconut oil/ ghee) or curd rice for lunch.

 I like to prepare kadamba sambar not only on the Pongal day but also for any festival/ special occasion at home.
 I usually prepare this sambar & avial in large quantity so that I can make delicious sunda curry next day as shown below:

-Now the recipe for the Tirunelveli-style kadamba sambar that makes every festival/ occasion so special:
+Now the recipe for the Tirunelveli-style kadamba sambar that makes every festival/ feast so special:

 Time Taken: 40 min

 Yields: 1¾ Litre (1750 ml)

 - Red gram (thuvaram paruppu/ toor dal) – ¾ cup

 - Coriander seeds – 1/8 cup (25 g)

 - Bengal gram (kadalai paruppu) – ½ tbsp

 - Red gram (thuvaram paruppu) – ½ tbsp